 Groups of 15 or more who would like to provide their own bus transportation can reserve Philadelphia Museum of Art trained step-on guides.
 Cedar Grove, Mount Pleasant and Woodford will be open to groups through December 29.

-Step into Henry Pratt’s parlor and see how Philadelphians entertained during the holidays.
+Step into the hallowed halls of Henry Pratt’s parlor and see how Philadelphians lived and celebrated during the holidays.
 Enjoy a special display featuring rarely-seen pieces from Lemon Hill’s collection and fantastic views of Center City Philadelphia through the Oval Room’s floor-to-ceiling windows.